juliajuju93/Self-Service-Facility-Ticket-System/README.md

 ## Modify your SQL database
-First you need to create a database table run the following query for this:
+First you need to create a database table
+Run the following query for this:
 ```
 CREATE TABLE dbo.facilityrequests
 (